tinyvision-ai-inc/pico-ice-sdk/example/pico-flash-io/README.md

 This example is built as a CMake project:

 ```
-mkdir -p examples/pico-template/build
+mkdir -p build
-cd examples/pico-template/build
+cd build
 cmake ..
 make
 ```

 This should produce a `firmware.uf2` file to flash onto the pico-ice RP2040 chip.

-It is purposely not doing anything but the base USB features: the two UART interfaces (one for the Pico, one for the iCE40) and the storage device (for uploading the FPGA bitstream).
+See the [main `README.md`](../../README.md) for how to do this.

+It will program a register of the flash chip, read it back, and dump its content over USB-UART #0.

+It will also have all the USB features enabled (flashing a bitfile, forwarding the FPGA UART over USB-UART #1).